 - Use a premium online learning tool like UWorld, written by subject matter experts with knowledge of the basic sciences, humanities, and social sciences

 The MCAT is a seven-and-a-half hour exam, developed and administered by the AAMC.
-All medical school applicants have to list their MCAT score.
-The mean MCAT score for medical school applicants in 2020-2021 was 506.4.
-The mean MCAT score for matriculants was 511.5.
+All medical school applicants have to list their MCAT scores.
+The mean MCAT score for medical school applicants in 2022-2023 was 506.5.
+The mean MCAT score for matriculants was 511.9.

 Because of the high-stakes nature of the MCAT, don’t try to study alone.
 Use a resource that can help you perform your best and master the MCAT exam.

 Are you a pre-med student preparing to take your MCAT?
 Discover why UWorld is the industry leader in high-stakes medical exam preparation.
 Our 3,000+ MCAT-style questions, detailed rationales for all answer options, vivid illustrations, and unparalleled performance tracking will have you confident and prepared for success on exam day.
 Start your FREE trial today!

 MCAT and GPA Grid for Applicants and Acceptees to U.S. MD-Granting Medical Schools.

 AAMC. (n.d.).
 Retrieved January 4, 2024, from https://www.aamc.org/media/6091/download.